 Call center agents’ days are packed with customer interactions, calls and managing non-call work as well.
 With so much work on their plate, it is obvious that they need a break at times.
-With Ameyo Voice you can achieve that by deciding what all break options you want to provide to your agents.
+With a call center management software you can achieve that by deciding what all break options you want to provide to your agents.
 Not only that, the supervisor can monitor these for each agent.
 For example, if an agent has been on a break for more than the stipulated time, the supervisor will be able to track that under live monitoring.

 #2.
 Configurable Applications/ CRMs

-Have the freedom to integrate any CRM, application and/or Order management or any other system using a call center solution.
+Have the freedom to integrate any CRM, application and/or Order management or any other system using an omnichannel call center software.
 With the CRM at their fingertips, the agents can view and edit the customer data in real-time.
 This two-way sync between your call center software and the CRM will enable pushing and pulling of data from the CRM in real-time.